Birdwatching - Valdresflye

 Valdresflye is an alpine high mountain plateau south east of Jotunheimen and north west of Langsua National Park in the municipalities Øystre Slidre and Vågå.
 A number of sought-after mountain species can be found here.

-Common Ringed Plover and Purple Sandpiper are easiest to find by walking around the lakes on the eastern side of the road.
-During some years Long-tails Skuas visit Valdresflye, and Rough-legges Buzzards can be seen hunting overhead.
+Common Ringed Plover and Purple Sandpiper are easiest to find by walking around the lakes on the western side of the road.
+During some years Long-tailed Skuas visit Valdresflye, and Rough-legged Buzzard can be seen hunting overhead.

 In the cliffs on the eastern side of Synshorn (south of the Valdresflye plateau), kestrels usually breed.
 Around Heimdalsmunnen (north of the Valdresflye plateau) try for Ring Ouzel, Northern Wheatear and Bluethroat in the willows and the hillside towards Brurskardknappen.
 On the opposite side of the road, towards Leirungsdalen, Golden Plovers breed.

 Birding on Valdresflye can easily be combined with Jotunheimvegen.

 Directions: By car from either south or north along road 51 onto the Valdresflye high mountain plateau.
 By bus from Fagernes/Beitostølen or Vågå/Lom from approx. medio June (www.jvb.no and www.innlandstrafikk.no).